Mérouane Debbah: Career

 In 2023, advocating the vision of a world of massive collective artificial intelligence and in order to develop the infrastructure, protocols and platforms that connect and ground intelligence, he was appointed full professor at Khalifa University in Abu Dhabi and established as founding director the Khalifa University 6G Research Center.
-The center became rapidly a world reference in the field of generative AI for the Telecom domain and pioneered the concept of TelecomGPT, the first comprehensive large language model (LLM) tailored for the telecom domain.
+The center became rapidly a world reference in the field of generative AI for the Telecom domain and pioneered the concept of TelecomGPT, the first top ranked comprehensive large language model (LLM) tailored for the telecom domain.
 His group extended rapidly the TelecomGPT framework with regional Models such as TelecomGPT-Arabic and new AI models called Large Perceptive Models that integrate multimodal IoT signals, real-time optimization, and intent-driven automation.
 In 2024, he put into place as chair the IEEE Large Generative AI Models in Telecom (GenAINet) Emerging Technology Initiative.

-In 2025, In collaboration with GSMA, his group launches during the Mobile World Congress 2025 in Barcelona the first open leaderboard for large language models (LLMs) gathering more than 20 stakeholders (manufacturers and operators) to provide key LLM evaluation benchmarks in the telecom domain.
+In 2026, he was appointed Founding Senior Director of the Khalifa University Digital Future Institute, a native AI built and managed factory.